ganbarodigital/go_scriptish/README.md

     There's currently no way to call one pipeline from another using _script_ alone.
 You can achieve that by writing your own Golang boiler plate code.

-    _scriptish_ builds pipelines that you can run, pass around as values, and call from other _scriptish_ pipelines.
+    _scriptish_ builds first-order pipelines that you can run, pass around as values, and call from other _scriptish_ pipelines.

-We were originally attracted to _script_ because of how easy it is to use.
-There's a lot to like about it, and we've definitely tried to deliver that in _scriptish_ too.
+We were originally attracted to _script_ because of how incredibly easy it is to use.
+There's a lot to like about it, and we've definitely tried to create the same feel in _scriptish_ too.
+We've borrowed concepts such as [sources](#sources), [filters](#filters) and [sinks](#sinks) from _script_, because they're such a great way to describe how different Scriptish commands behave.

 You should definitely check [script](https://github.com/bitfield/script) out if you think that _scriptish_ is too much for what you need.